 Are you open during the COVID19 pandemic?

+Yes!
 We are offering all of our student programs ONLINE!
-Most teacher programs are also online, with the exception of Sonday System Trainings.
-We are conducting business as usual and our teachers are working with students via Zoom.
+Our educator programs are now offered online, as well.
+We are conducting business as usual and our instructors are working with students and educators via Zoom.

 What is Orton-Gillingham?

 Orton-Gillingham (OG) is a philosophy, not a curriculum, for teaching the structure and code of the English language.
 Orton Gillingham IS structured literacy.